Who we are ?

 Founded in 2001, Théâtre Motus creates shows that combine puppeteering, acting techniques, coloured shadow theatre and music, in order to give life to original creations intended for young audiences.
 Right from the beginning of a project, the artists surround themselves with a team of creative partners who enrich and strengthen their artistic research.
 The idea is for them to remain open to the various artistic approaches by their peers, integrating the knowledge and striving to move the theatre practice forward.

-The company, which tours its shows internationally, has already performed nearly 1 000 times here, in France, Spain, the United States, Mexico, Mali and Greece.
+The company, which tours its shows internationally, has already performed over 1 000 times here, in France, Spain, the United States, Mexico, Mali and Greece.
 Since its inception, Motus collaborates with venues including, notably, the Théâtre de la Ville, where creation residencies usually spread over two years, also allowing the artists to verify the resonance that the creations have with children.
 In connection with their research and production work, the artists are always looking to interact with young spectators: from post-performance meetings through specialized workshops, to joint projects in development, every effort is made to encourage connections with young audiences.

 Théâtre Motus, a theatre moving quickly and to be followed at a good pace!